 - Aruba is one of the safest islands in the Caribbean.
 It has an extremely low crime rate and is outside the hurricane belt, making it an ideal destination for families.

 - You can drink the tap water in Aruba!
-We suggest packing a reusable water bottle to stay hydrated.
+Add a reusable water bottle to your packing list so you can stay hydrated.

-- If you’re American, you won’t need to pack a converter or adapter to charge your phone, computer, or camera battery.
+- If you’re American, you won’t need to pack a converter or adapter to charge your cell phone, computer, or camera battery.
 Conveniently, Aruba has the same voltage standard of 110V.
-Plus, the plug types are almost always the same as those used in the U.S. (types A and B).
+Plus, the plugs are almost always the same as those used in the U.S. (types A and B).

 - Regarding clothes to pack for your Aruba trip, bring light, breathable options.
 You may also want a thin jacket to wear in the evenings.